scottfulton2/Scott-Fulton-Honours-Project/README.md

-# AC31007 - User Stories Workshop
+# Scott Fulton - Honours Project

-The materials in this repository are used as part of teaching at the University of Dundee.
+The materials in this repository are part of my honours project